3 Chicago police officers, suspect shot on NW Side during arrest; 2 other officers injured

 Police said the officers were arresting a carjacking suspect at the 25th District station at 5555 West Grand Avenue when at about 9:40 a.m. during the arrest process, the suspect was able to fire several shots at the officers.

 One officer was shot in the neck and transported to Illinois Masonic Hospital.
-A doctor at Illinois Masonic said a breathing tube was put in to allow him to protect his airways and they are working to stabilize him.
+A doctor at Illinois Masonic said a breathing tube was put in to protect his airway and they are working to stabilize him.

 A second officer was shot in the hip and transported to Loyola University Medical Center.
 A third officer was shot in a protective vest and the bullet did not penetrate through.
 That officer was also taken to Loyola Medical Center.